-If you’re going through a tough time you might be looking for someone to talk to that you can really open up to, who you can relate to and trust.
-Whether this is your first experience or you're looking for new therapist, we can have an initial chat on the phone which will give you a chance to ask any questions you have about me, how I work and about the therapy process.
+If you’re going through a tough time, you might be looking for someone to talk to that you can really open up to, who you can relate to and trust.
+Whether this is your first experience of therapy or you're looking for new therapist, we can have an initial chat on the phone which will give you a chance to ask any questions you have about me, how I work and about the therapy process.

 I'm available in East London, North London, Hackney and Central London locations.